 I want to arrange a survey, what are the options?

-So you are wondering, should I arrange a survey - lets dive into a quick summary of the option available to you.
+So you're already thinking about arranging a survey - lets dive into a quick summary of the option available to you.

 Mortgage Valuation:

-It is important to stress that the lenders valuation IS NOT a survey, so if you’re looking for some peace of mind then you may wish to consider a more detailed survey.
-Although upgrading to a survey with your lender (some allow this) will undoubtedly be the cheapest way forward, it is generally advisable to seek an independent survey for both choice of provider and to also minimise your immediate costs – i.e. seeking approval from your lender with minimal outlay is seen as a sensible way to proceed, then simply organise a separate survey to suit your requirements once your mortgage offer has come through.
+It is important to note that the lender's valuation IS NOT a survey.
+For peace of mind, you may want a more detailed survey.
+While upgrading to a survey with your lender might be cheaper, it's generally better to seek an independent survey for more provider options and to minimise your immediate costs.
+Getting lender approval with minimal outlay is sensible, then organise a separate survey to meet your needs after your mortgage offer is approved.

 Homebuyer Report: